apple101012/hopperfocus/README.md

 ## 🤝 Contributing

-ChronoCharm is built for the ADHD community.
+HopperFocus is built for the ADHD community.
 Contributions welcome!

 **Areas to improve:**
 - UI/UX refinements for visual timers